64032466/f5-agility-labs-waf/docs/class9/module1/lab3.rst

     .. image:: /_static/class9/evasiontechniques.png

 #.
 Go back to the Dashboard.
-Click **Security > Overview > OWASP Complaince**.
+Click **Security > Overview > OWASP Compliance**.
 You now see you are 100% protected against A1 Injection.
 Now expand **A2 Broken Authentication**.
 You can see with some of the default protections, and the previous attack signatures we applied are providing some protections.
-The signatures we applied previously protect against some auth attacks and cookie tampering protection is on by default when applying a base policy.
+The signatures we applied previously protect against some auth attacks, and cookie tampering protection is on by default when applying a base policy.

     - To the right of **Session Highjacking Protection** cick on **Enforce** checkmark.
 You will now see the potential protections increase  Press the blue **Review & Update** button below.
 Then the  **Save & Apply Policy** button.